Structured Difference-of-Q via Orthogonal Learning: Proofs

 Combining \cref{apx-eqn-valueadv-qdecomp,eqn-apx-lemma-valueadv-value-diff-decomposition}, we obtain:

 We also obtain analogous results for norm bounds:

+So far we have made the somewhat stronger \Cref{asn-bounded-transition-density} (bounded transition density).
+Now we assume integrated risk convergence and the weaker sup-norm concetrability bound of \Cref{asn-concentrability}.
+See \citep{munos2008finite} for more discussion on the relationship between them.

 The results under an integrated risk bound assumption on convergence of $\blipadv$ follow analogously as \citep{shi2022statistically}, which we also include for completeness.
-For a given $\varepsilon>0$, redefine the mistake region parametrized by $\epsilon$: Again we obtain the bound by conditioning on the mistake region:
+For a given $\varepsilon>0$, redefine the mistake region parametrized by $\epsilon$: Again we obtain the bound by conditioning on the mistake region, and the triangle inequality:

-Using similar arguments as earlier, we can show by \Cref{asn-margin}:
+Using similar arguments as earlier, we can show by \Cref{asn-margin-observational-pib}:

 As previously argued, we can show mistakes $\pi_t^*(s) \neq \hat\pi_t(s)$ occur only when

 It follows that